IFEvalCode/IFEvalCode.github.io/README.md

-# MCEVAL
+# IFEvalCode

-This is the repository that contains source code for the [MCEVAL website](https://mceval.github.io/).
+This is the repository that contains source code for the [IFEvalCode website](https://IFEvalCode.github.io/).

 The code refers to [Livecode Bench website](https://livecodebench.github.io).